caipre/caipre.github.io/_posts/2016-10-26-lessons-learned-from-implementing-raft-in-rust.markdown

 In this first meeting, we (the "Raft Implementers club") reviewed the paper's proof of safety in log replication.
 The others had read the paper prior to the meeting and talked about various points of confusion.
-The others were planning to write implementations alternatively in Go, Julia, Haskell, and Elixer.
+The others were planning to write implementations alternatively in Go, Julia, Haskell, and Elixir.
 I decided that I would have a go at implementing the algorithm as well, using Rust.
 That night, on the train home (and extending to the morning commute), I read the paper describing Raft and familiarized myself with the various rules.